wandyezj/wandyezj.github.io/docs/_posts/2022-02-15-team-activities.md

 Assigning a technical dive presentation to new hires can also serve as a way to get a new hire in depth with code since they may need to explain an area that people on the team are already familiar with.

 It's difficult to run out of technical dives since there is always new code being written.

+Technical dives can be used to share new knowledge learned within the team.

 ## Recorded Demos